Knitting for Nepal

 The children’s faces lit up in delight when they were given their teddies.
 Their families live in extreme poverty and receiving these beautiful toys, each one special in its own way and made with love, spread pure joy and gave them the knowledge that someone cares and loves them.

 Despite the needs in Nepal seeming overwhelming, people like David and Stella are making a tangible difference to real people’s lives in Nepal.
 Stand by Me are supporting this community as they rebuild and we hope to help them thrive despite the difficult year they have experienced.
-Giving the children a special gift of a doll or teddy teaches them that they are of worth, a strange concept for those in the lowest castes, outcast by society.
+Giving the children a special gift of a doll or teddy teaches them that they are of worth, a strange concept for those in the lowest castes.

 These beautiful handmade gifts bring such happiness and joy to children on the other side of the world who live in great hardship.
 But there are many more children in Nepal who we would love to give the joy of a handmade teddy.
 If you would like to follow in David and Stella’s footprints and knit for Nepal, please email us or call us on 01708 442271.
 We can even provide you with knitting patterns for these beautiful teddies.